chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_DJS05/README.md

-# DJS04 – React Podcast App with Search, Sort, Filter & Pagination
+# DJS04 – React Podcast App Show Detail Page with Routing and Navigation

-This project is a **React-based podcast browsing application** that allows users to explore podcasts using powerful features such as search, sort, filter by genre, and automatic pagination.
-It builds upon earlier solutions (DJS03) and introduces shared state management using the React Context API.
+A dynamic and responsive React application that allows users to browse, search, filter, and explore detailed podcast information fetched from a public API.
+The app supports smooth routing between the Home Page and Show Details Page, featuring interactive season and episode navigation.

 ## Core Functionality